 Here are some natural pools to check out:

 Landmannalaugar, Reykjadalur, and Seljarvallarlaug

 Walk to Grótta

 Grótta is located in Seltjarnanes, the western end of Reykjavík City.
 Many locals go for a walk there to enjoy the scenery.
-Grótta is a nice and quiet place to go for a walk, enjoy the nature and the sunset there is phenomenal.
+Grótta is a nice and quiet place to go for a walk, enjoy nature and the sunset there, is phenomenal.

 Close by there is a place for foot bathing carved into the rock.
 Here you can relax and even enjoy a beverage of your choice.